 Data is always stored in institutional storage.
-The volume and speed is so large that only completely automated data movements are feasible.
+The required data volumes and data transfer rates are so large that only completely automated data movements are feasible.

-The Square Kilometer Array (SKA)5 and LCLS-II6 are two excellent real-world examples.
+The Square Kilometer Array (SKA) 5 and LCLS-II6 are two excellent real-world examples.
 For such use cases, creating a custom and robust automation system is mandatory.
 Such a task needs highly skilled professionals.
 The progress and status of transfers are always monitored using professionally designed and implemented monitoring systems (e.g. with Prometheus7 + Grafana8).